-More cost-effective than a single storey house extension because it doubles up on the use of the foundations and roof – two of the most expensive parts of a build – a two-storey extension on this budget could measure up to 30-40m² (both floors).
+A double storey extension is cost-effective as it doubles up on the use of the foundations and roof – two of the most expensive parts of a build – a two-storey extension on this budget could measure up to 30-40m² (both floors).
 At the rear of a property, this would typically extend the kitchen with a new bedroom above.

 Many such extensions projecting no more than 4m from the rear of the original house are covered by permitted development rights, but a two-storey side extension will require planning consent – and don’t forget building regs.

 16. An extension for a bungalow to make it family-sized

 Whether you're looking to extend a bungalow or want to join two distinct buildings together, – perhaps the original house and a garage conversion – a glazed walkway can be a very successful and cost-effective way to do so.
 Whether your home is modern or traditional, a glazed walkway can be a great solution to planning restrictions on period properties, or homes within conservation areas – a listed building for example –, where a solid link would be inappropriate or not permitted.